Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Royal Shell is accepting reservations and guests for any length of stay.

 Welcome back!
 We can’t wait to see you!

-For the current status of Sanibel’s reopening plan, go to Sanibel’s Reopening Summary.
-Sanibel’s restrictions differ slightly from the state’s restrictions listed below.
+For the current status of Sanibel’s reopening plan, go to Sanibel’s Current Status.
+Sanibel’s restrictions differ slightly from the state’s restrictions.

 For Lee County updates, go to Lee County’s COVID-19 page.

 For Collier County updates, visit Collier County’s COVID-19 page.

 Please note: Email is best.
 Due to the number of calls and emails we are receiving, please do not call and email.
 For the fastest response, please email us at firstname.lastname@example.org.
 For guests whose arrivals are not impacted, there is no need to call or email.

 Lee and Collier County beaches and beach parking are open.
 Please continue to follow social distancing and safety protocols to mitigate the spread of COVID-19.

 For more information, please visit our page to find out Which Southwest Florida Beaches Are Open.